Most overseas corporations set up a representative office (RO) in Singapore with the primary aim of testing the performance of the Singapore market.

 4. Singapore Representative Office Registration is valid for only one year.
 Nonetheless, certain provisions can extend this to three (3) years.

-5. After the validity of the office expires, the office ought to be converted into a company’s for it to successful continue with the organisation’s activities.
+5. After the validity of the office expires, the office ought to be converted into a company’s branch office for it to successful continue with the organisation’s activities.

 6. For eligibility purposes, parent company’s yearly turnover should not be less than SGD 250,000.